tus/TUSKit/README.md

 Note that `TUSClient` will automatically retry an upload a few times, but will eventually give up, after which it will report an error.
 At a later moment you can call the `retry` method and try again.

-*Note that calling `retry` before an upload is fniished, will cause indefined behavior.*
+*Note that calling `retry` before an upload is finished, will cause undefined behavior.*

 ## Parallelism